 Yesterday Amazon announced its cross-platform, self-service loyalty feature, and this might be very exciting if you work as a marketer.
 Entering the loyalty game is a great move for Amazon to grow their business, and it’s an opportunity for businesses to use Amazon’s wide product portfolio and effective infrastructure.
 Apart from this, what is the larger impact Amazon Moments will have on the world of loyalty programs, for whom it’s the most relevant, and how it will shape customer retention?
 We gathered our experts within Antavo Loyalty to answer these questions.

-What is Amazon Moments?
+What Is Amazon Moments?

 It’s Not a Loyalty Program, It’s a Fulfillment Service

-Keep in mind that Amazon Moments isn’t an outsourced loyalty program that companies can use.
+Keep in mind that Moments isn’t an outsourced Amazon customer loyalty program that companies can use.
 This is more of a global reward fulfilment initiative, like Tango Card.
 It has its perks, but be aware it doesn’t give you strategy, logic or management, all of which are instrumental to deliver the right message at the right time.
 For this reason, there are two shortcomings you should absolutely take into consideration:

 - Amazon delivers you the framework to reward customer interactions, but not the insight.